bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 I noticed `graph_rec` was being called recursively as a non-class method, so I changed it to include `self` to it in order to use it apppropriately.

 Lastly, I updated `visited` which contains result of the recursive call.
 I added some tests to the main function to make sure `bfs` and `graph_rec` were working correctly.

+## Add Edges
+I noticed `add_edges` was essentially adding edge to itself which was not doing the work of connecting vertices.
+I changed that and it works.